Guam's legislature enacted a deposit system in 2011.

 Details

 The system is not yet operational.
-However, in a Nov.
-15, 2012 interview, Senator Tina Muña-Barnes (the bill's primary sponsor) announced that in preliminary meetings, the bill did have the support of stakeholders and military representatives, which is crucial for the process to move forward.
+However, in a November 15, 2012 interview, Senator Tina Muña-Barnes (the bill's primary sponsor) announced that in preliminary meetings, the bill did have the support of stakeholders and military representatives, which is crucial for the process to advance.

 Footnotes